 Why is rabbit meat not popular ?

-Rabbit meat is not a popular meat because it’s not profitable to produce, as the rabbits are small and lean.
-They need a very specific feed, which is more expensive that chicken or cattle feed.
+Rabbit meat is not popular meat because it’s not profitable to produce, as the rabbits are small and lean.
+They need a very specific feed, which is more expensive than chicken or cattle feed.
 And they’re first and foremost seen as cute, cuddly pets that you buy for your kids.
 Not something to serve for dinner.

 There are people who have rabbit more often, such as those who live closer to forests and may even go hunting.
 For example in the UK rabbit meat used to be more popular than it is now.
 Rabbits could be easily caught in the wild and brought home for supper.
 But, they’re not as nutritious as other kinds of meat, and we’ll get to that in a minute.